-Thought leadership content, or any kind of blog post, are great ways to attract prospects and grow your brand awareness.
+Thought leadership content, or any kind of blog posts, are great ways to attract prospects and grow your brand awareness.
 And while you have the eyeballs of those readers on your content, you can add in a mini interactive product demo to illustrate a point.

-💡 If a picture is worth 1,000 words, how many more do you think an interactive demo is worth?
+(If a picture is worth 1,000 words, how many more do you think an interactive demo is worth?)

 2. On your homepage

 This is a classic use of interactive product demos—right on your homepage.
-Once a prospect navigates there to learn more about your company and what you do, you can offer them a clickable, interactive tour of your product right up front.
+Once a prospect navigates there to start learning more about your company and what you do, you can offer them a clickable, interactive tour of your product right up front.
 Check out Conquer’s homepage demo for a great example.

-Forrester research shows that 60% of buyers will go to a vendor’s website before accepting an online or in-person sales meeting, so showing your product upfront helps prospects qualify themselves.
+Forrester research shows that 60% of buyers will go to a vendor’s website before accepting an online or in-person sales meeting, so showing your product up front helps prospects qualify themselves.
 If they like the glimpse they get here and contact your sales team, your deal is one step closer to closing.